 - Limit comments to topics within Board Authority?

 - No disclosure of student information

 - Limit to 2 to 3 minutes per person, and no sharing of time

-- Treat all the same
+- Treat all the public participants the same

 - Use a "script" to introduce public session

-Open Meetings Act - Best Practices
+Open Meetings Act

-- Use Specific Language in Agenda Items, including Executive Session - Post Draft Meeting Minutes Online within 10 days, until Final Minutes are Adopted - Consider taping or live streaming meetings and posting online
+- Use specific language in agenda items, including Executive Session - Post draft meeting minutes online within 10 days, until final minutes are adopted - NO rolling quorums! - Conduct as much business as possible in open session - Continue taping or live streaming meetings and permanently post online